aargy/hello-world/README.md

 # hello-world
 hello-world repository for AWS testing

-I am finally getting thenhang of it.
+I am finally getting the hang of it.
+Sorry about the typo